solana-developers/solana-cookbook/docs/README.md

 # Cooking with Solana

-The *Solana Cookbook* is a developer resource that provides the essential concepts and recipes for building applications on Solana.
-Each concept and recipe will focus on specific aspects of Solana development while providing more details and usage examples.
+The *Solana Cookbook* is a developer resource that provides the essential concepts and references for building applications on Solana.
+Each concept and reference will focus on specific aspects of Solana development while providing more details and usage examples.